syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/check-box-selection.md

 > When you set the [CheckboxMode](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_CheckboxMode) property to **ResetOnRowClick**, it will reset the previously selected row when you click on a new row.
 Please note that this behavior applies to rows and not checkboxes, and it is the default behavior of the grid.

-Here's an example of how to select a single row in checkbox selection mode using the `clearSelection` method along with the `rowSelecting` event:
+Here's an example of how to select a single row in checkbox selection mode using the `clearSelection` method along with the `RowSelecting` event:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}